gcallah/Rationalism/CommonCause/common.md

 surprising.
 Most stable polities have organized a society based upon a particular view of human life, and how that life relates to the cosmos as a whole.
-As the political philosopher Eric Voegelin put it, polities are "cosmions," little shelters that express for their inhabitants how they are connected to and take part in, through their polity, the broader cosmos which they find themselves, mysteriously, inhabiting.
+As the political philosopher Eric Voegelin put it, polities are "cosmions," little shelters, that express for their inhabitants how they are connected to and take part in, through their polity, the broader cosmos which they find themselves, mysteriously, inhabiting.